zilishen/documentation/content/nms/adm/about/rbac-overview.md

 #### Support-App Role

 This role has access to the environment example-env and the gateway that serves as the ingress point for traffic to www.example.com.
-Additionally this role has full access rights to the Support app and any referenced component e.g. /support.
-Additionally this role has access to any traffic metrics for these specific objects.
-This role should not have access to any other app, components, or their data.
+Additionally, this role has full access rights to the Support app and any referenced component, for example, /support.
+This role also has access to any traffic metrics for these specific objects.
+This role should not have access to any other app or components or their data.

 {{<bootstrap-table "table table-striped table-bordered">}}